bassmaster187/TeslaLogger/TeslaLogger/Geofence.md

 All POIs are stored in a comma separated values file (CSV): geofence-private.csv

-You can edit the geofences in admin panlen / extras / geofence
+You can edit the geofences in admin panel / extras / geofence

 ![Image](https://raw.githubusercontent.com/bassmaster187/TeslaLogger/master/TeslaLogger/screenshots/geofence.png)